Henry Ogg Forbes: Family

 His older brother George Stuart Forbes (1849–1940) came to fame in the Indian Civil Service and was knighted for these services.

 Henry married Annabella Keith in Batavia in 1882.
 Keith travelled extensively with her husband, assisting him with his collections and writing several books relating to their travels as well as contributing to scientific research, particularly on bird species.

 Legacy

 Henry Ogg Forbes is commemorated in the scientific names of three species of reptiles: Hemidactylus forbesii, Oligodon forbesi, and Sphenomorphus forbesi.
+Botanical specimens collected by Forbes are cared for at multiple herbaria, including the National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria.